gentlespoon/USCIS-Case-Status-Checker/README.md

 Thought about multi-thread PHP scraper.
 PHP is not suitable for multi-threading... at least not natively.
 Use AJAX...?
 CORS (Cross-Origin Resource Sharing) is going to be a problem.
 Use a PHP script from the same origin as a proxy to load the real page on different origin.
 This should satisfy all the requirements.

 ### JavaScript + PHP Proxy

+So I have finished this part at 8:45 PM, 1/25/2018.
+Looks like everything is working properly.

+After setting up scrape controlling conditions, JavaScript will initialize several AJAX threads.
+When one AJAX query finishes, in its `always` call back, it starts a new AJAX to query the next case id in queue.

+Tested with 60,000 case IDs, 500 threads.
+Took almost three minutes to finish the scrape.

+All data in my database for later analyzing.

+Sweet.